01 of 08

 Organize the Sink and Counter Spaces

-My current bathroom has no counter, but when I have had one, I’ve always preferred to keep as few items on it as possible.
+Keep as few things on your counter top as possible.
 For one thing, that makes the counter easier to wipe clean, and for another, it reduces the chance of other items creeping in to join those already there.
 (Clutter tends to attract more clutter.)
-I also just like the look of a bare counter.
-But if you prefer everything to be visible, or like to display your beauty products’... pretty packaging, that can work too - it just requires a bit more vigilance in keeping everything clean and neat.
+The look of a bare counter just looks better, too.
+But if you prefer everything to be visible, or like to display your beauty products’ pretty packaging, that can work too - it just requires a bit more vigilance in keeping everything clean and neat.

 As in the linen closet, keep less frequently used items towards the back or the side of the counter.Continue to 7 of 8 below.